- 1 table

 Do not use as a verb.
 It has conflicting meanings -- to put a bill forward for discussion and to postpone discussion of it.

 Radical Sunni Muslim movement that ruled most of Afghanistan from 1996 to 2001.
 From the Arabic for “student” (Talib).
-The plural is Taliban.
+The plural is Taliban which usually takes a plural verb.

 A Bank of Japan report on sentiment among Japanese companies, based on a quarterly survey covering some 10,000 companies.
 Must be explained on first reference.